SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/01.requirements-engineering/README.md

 - The category name should be stored as entered, but uniqueness is enforced case-insensitively.
 - The creation date/time and the user responsible should be recorded for each category.
 - Categories are immediately available for association with figures after creation.
+- The category should support an optional description for clarification and future search.
+- The status of the category (active/inactive) should be managed for lifecycle control, as required in later user stories (US248).
+- All actions related to category creation must be auditable (who, when).

 ### 1.3.
 Acceptance Criteria

 - [ ] The system prevents adding a category with a name that already exists (case-insensitive).
 - [ ] The system prevents adding a category with an empty name or only whitespace.
 - [ ] Only users with the Show Designer role can add categories.
-- [ ] The category is saved with the exact name entered by the user.
+- [ ] The category is saved with the exact name and description entered by the user.
 - [ ] The creation timestamp and creator are recorded.
+- [ ] The category status is set to ACTIVE upon creation.
 - [ ] A success or error message is shown after the operation.
 - [ ] The new category is available for figure association immediately.